Where can I obtain information about disability parking?

 Where can I obtain documentation of my disability?

 To receive accommodations supported by the Disability Resource Center, you must provide documentation from a licensed professional such as a therapist, doctor, rehabilitation counselor, audiologist, nurse practitioner or mobility specialist.
-For additional information about the Documentation Guidelines please visit this page https://disability.umn.edu/current-students/documentation-guidelines
+Please visit our Documentation Guidelines page for more information and examples of helpful documentation.

-Does the Disability Resource Center provide accommodations for women who are pregnant?
+Does the Disability Resource Center provide accommodations for students who are pregnant?

 Are there disability-related scholarships available?

-Yes, please visit (the link: https://disability.umn.edu/current-students/disability-related-scholarships) for additional information and the application.
+Yes, please visit our Disability Related Scholarships page for more information..
 Typically the applications are due in late Spring, after finals.

 Who can communicate with the Disability Resource Center (DRC) about my disability?